Home | FAQ | << Back

 • Availability of one proctor to administer the examination(s) in accordance with the IQT Computer-Based Testing Administration manual.

-• Pentium 3 computers (or higher), 128 MB RAM, IQT’s Secure Browser program (provided), Internet Explorer 7 or higher, Internet access, FAX machine , Printer access, Secured room, Quiet (free of outside distractions), Good lighting, Spacing of three feet between each computer, Comfortable seating, Clock, Handicap accessible, and Accessible to restrooms and drinking fountain.
+• Two stationary desk top Pentium 3 computers (or higher), 128 MB RAM, IQT’s Secure Browser program (provided), Internet access with Internet Explorer 6 or higher, FAX machine , Printer access, Secured room, Quiet (free of outside distractions), Good lighting, Adequate spacing between each computer, Comfortable seating, Clock, Handicap accessible, and Accessible to restrooms and drinking fountain.

 16. Will you require a certain number of hours of open testing per week?
 How many workstations are required?
 No, the way it works is that you have full control to manage, modify, and enter available testing seats, test center hours, etc. Test Center is issued a username and password and enters appointment (seat) availability information, hours of operation, etc., into our web-based system.
 Candidates who wish to take an examination at your center will only see appointment options which you have made available.
 When an appointment is made at your testing center, you will receive an email informing you of the candidate’s information, and the date/time of appointment.
 A minimum of two computer stations are required.